 Rabbits are still considered a stable food source in Winter.
 Though Rabbits are still a food source, players should only be using Rabbits as a food source if they are killing the Rabbits in combat.

-Traps are incredibly expensive, being 6 Grass and 2 Sticks, and there isn’t a stable way to renew Grass or Sticks in the Winter.
+Traps are incredibly expensive, being 6 Grass and 2 Twigs, and there isn’t a stable way to renew Grass or Twigs in the Winter.
 Instead, intercept Rabbits while they are running back to their Rabbit Holes.

 Rabbits will also appear to as white, though their mechanics and drops will not change.
 The only time Rabbits ever drop anything different is when they become Beardlings.